Abdoucama10/Mydfir-30day-Microsoft-Challenge/README.md

 - Document and report **incidents**

 ### 🌟 Most Impactful Experience
-Investigating my first simulated **brute-force attack** using Sentinel data — seeing how logs, alerts, and detections connect in a real SOC environment.
+Investigating my first simulated **brute-force attack** using Sentinel data, seeing how logs, alerts, and detections connect in a real SOC environment.

 ### 🚀 Areas for Improvement
 - Expand my **KQL query skills** for deeper investigations.